Reggie Bush: Heisman reinstatement campaign and success (2020–2024)

-Professional football career
+Professional career

-On January 12, 2006, Bush elected to forgo his senior season at USC and declared himself eligible for the NFL Draft.
-Bush's on field performances made him a contender for the top pick in the 2006 NFL Draft, and he also made an impressive appearance at USC's highly publicized post-season pro day showcase, where he ran the 40-yard dash in 4.33 seconds.
+On January 12, 2006, Bush elected to forgo his senior season at USC and declared himself eligible for the NFL draft.
+Bush's on field performances made him a contender for the top pick in the 2006 NFL draft, and he also made an impressive appearance at USC's highly publicized post-season pro day showcase, where he ran the 40-yard dash in 4.33 seconds.
 Draft analysts predicted that he would be the first overall pick in the draft, a pick held by the Houston Texans.
 However, in a surprising move on the night before the draft, the Texans signed Mario Williams, a defensive end from North Carolina State University, meaning that Bush would not be the first draft pick.
 Bush's representatives spoke that night with the New Orleans Saints, who said they intended to use the second overall pick to select Bush.

 Bush was indeed drafted by the Saints with the second overall pick in the 2006 NFL Draft.
 The Houston Texans' decision to not take Bush was derided by many sports analysts.
 At the time, ESPN commentator Len Pasquarelli claimed that Houston selecting Williams ahead of Bush was one of the biggest mistakes made in NFL Draft history.

 On April 26, 2006, three days prior to the draft, Bush had signed a multi-year endorsement with Adidas to promote football and training clothes, and help the athletic sportswear company launch cleats in 2007.